 WordPress is already a popular platform choice because of its innate SEO friendliness.
 WordPress offers clean code – as opposed to some hand-built sites – so they load faster, a definite plus for search engines.
 Choosing an SEO friendly WordPress themes will leverage this even further.

-Here are nine ‘must have’ to add to your checklist when choosing a WordPress theme to ensure it is Search Engine Optimization (SEO) friendly.
+According to one leading SEO Southampton agency, one of the biggest mistakes that business owners make is choosing a WordPress theme that does not have basic SEO principles in place.
+Before you make a decision that could harm your long term online visibility, here are nine ‘must have’ to add to your checklist when choosing a WordPress theme to ensure it is Search Engine Optimization (SEO) friendly.

 1. Prioritize a Mobile-First Design

 Research shows mobile devices are now surpassing traditional computers for web browsing – and this trend will continue to rise.

 In the past, mobile versions of websites were a reduced desktop page, but now the current desktop version is an enlarged mobile app as websites are designed with mobile in mind first.